VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   # The aggregated stats is sent to remote storage once per interval.
   #
   interval: 1m

+  #  dedup_interval defines deduplication interval for incoming samples of this aggregation,
+  #  by ensuring that only one data sample per time series will be pushed to aggregation
+  #  on the configured dedup_interval.
+  #  Make sure that `dedup_interval` is equal or lower than `interval`.
+  #  dedup_interval has priority over `-remoteWrite.streamAggr.dedupInterval` or `-streamAggr.dedupInterval`.
+  #  dedup_interval: 1m

   # staleness_interval defines an interval after which the series state will be reset if no samples have been sent during it.
   # It means that: